Safety Audit · 19,688 ft

 Systematic acclimatization via Chotta Chandratal hike is critical.
 Do not rush to ABC without a full rotation day.

-The primary risks on Mt Deo Tibba Expedition are: Serac fall from hanging glacier, Crevasse on glacier approach, HACE above 5,000m, Rockfall on moraine descent.
+The primary risks on Deo Tibba Peak Expedition are: Serac fall from hanging glacier, Crevasse on glacier approach, HACE above 5,000m, Rockfall on moraine descent.
 Your operator should brief you on each of these before departure.

-Diamox (Acetazolamide) is worth discussing with your doctor if you plan to attempt Mt Deo Tibba Expedition (19,688ft).
+Diamox (Acetazolamide) is worth discussing with your doctor if you plan to attempt Deo Tibba Peak Expedition (19,688ft).
 It is not routinely required for healthy trekkers but is recommended if you have had AMS symptoms on a previous high-altitude trip.
 Never start Diamox without medical advice — it has side effects including tingling fingers and increased urination.

 At 6,001m, a resting SpO2 below 80% is a medical emergency and requires immediate descent.
 Between 80–85% — monitor closely and do not ascend further.
 Most acclimatized trekkers maintain 85–92% at this altitude.
 Carry a pulse oximeter and check readings morning and night.

-Ready to book Mt Deo Tibba Expedition?
+Ready to book Deo Tibba Peak Expedition?

 Compare verified operators who carry full oxygen support and pulse-oximetry checks.